 Failing To Ask For Permission

 This is arguably the most important email marketing mistake you should avoid.
 Failing to ask your customers for permission to send to them could destroy your email marketing ambitions before they’ve even begun, and will almost definitely send your message straight to the spam folder.

 Getting permission from your subscribers is simple.
 Most websites include a sign up form like this one, from Hello Fresh:

 If a customer enters their email address here, you know that they want to be on your mailing list.
-You can also include a tick box on a form allowing people to opt in to your list whenever they place an order or enter a competition on your site.
-Just make sure that this box isn’t pre-ticked; joining your mailing list should entirely be your customer’s choice.
+Include a tick box on a form allowing people to opt in to your list whenever they place an order or enter a competition on your site.
+Make sure that this box isn’t pre-ticked.
+Joining your mailing list should entirely be your customer’s choice.